aimee-mcneil-melville/ToDo-Full-Stack/README.md

   - Go have a look for the app script under scripts.
 (We'll dig into how this works later.)
   - This script Browserifies for us on the fly as we make file changes, which saves lots of time
   - Run the script (`npm run app`)
   - Make some changes and watch the magic happen!

+5. Check out the script called `app:test` in your `package.json`
+  - run the script (you need to have firefox installed on the computer)
+  - see if you can figure out why the test is failing, then get it to pass

 ---